jdc-cunningham/modular-pi-cam/DEVLOG.md

 Damn... wasted a day sucks

 I'll probably do some variant/combination of the mjpeg_server.py output with controls on the sides/overlaid if too small

+7:21 PM

+While I do regret dumping so much time into the bluetooth approach, this AP way may be better anyways just because of the data throughput

+I can do livestream video for example, I will test that actually just to be sure

+7:38 PM

+I'll continue with this tomorrow... might be time to make an actual separate pi camera repo

+I'm just not a good code setter/trailblazer since I don't have any good practices/not a good architect

+8:01 PM

+Ugh... bookworm why... pip install now uses apt python3-pkgname

+- install git
+- sudo apt install python3-numpy
+- sudo raspi-config (interface options, enable spi)
+- sudo apt install python3-pillow
+- sudo apt install python3-picamera2

+This is so sus man the python3-pillow for example

+8:13 PM

+oh man... back to same state as before, working pi camera